deveyNull/TenetsOfCyber/README.md

         2. Can be useful for selling to uninformed higher ups you need more funds

 1. Advanced Persistent Threats
-     1. Everyone is an APT if they want to put the time in
+     1. Everyone is an APT if they want to put the time and money in
         1. Cost of entry to the space is minimal due to universal access to offensive TTPs
-     2. Sophistication will vary inside of the same threat group based on needs
+     2. Sophistication will vary inside of the same threat group based on operational requirements
         1. **Whatever the minimum level of sophistication is that is required, that is what an attacker will use**
         2. There is no reason for a group to use a million dollar 0day and their custom toolkit when an old exploit and an open source implant will do the job.
             1. There is no reason to use an exploit when phishing will do the job
                 1. There is no need to exploit anything if your databases are public facing
 2. Authorities in Cyberspace
-    1. United States
+    1. United States/FVYE/a few other folks
         1. Concept only acknowledged by the United States/allies, hamstrings us
             2. Title 10/50 Authority is the closest we have to Title #yolo which is what everyone else uses
      2. Everyone else